 Clean the Coils and Desiccants

-This next step requires you to access the internal components, a process the cooling tower manufacturer should provide instructions for in the manuals.
+This next step requires you to access the internal components, a process the industrial dehumidifier manufacturer should provide instructions for in the manuals.
 Once inside, locate the condensing coils or desiccant.
 Most dehumidifiers use coils to cool moisture from the air, but some industrial machines use a desiccant if the humidity levels need to be kept very low even at low temperatures.

 Now take out the coils or desiccant and wash them with water.
 This step is only meant to get rid of any debris stuck on their surfaces, so you don’t need to use a soap solution.
 In the case of desiccant dehumidifiers, some machines are bought with a wheel full of desiccant material and you can easily switch them if you find the performance is waning.
 If you can’t find a replacement desiccant, though, a gentle rinse will do the job.